Last Updated on January 1, 2023

 - Slippery on muddy trails

 Then there’s the Maxxis High Roller II.
-This is one of Maxxis’ most popular tires for mountain bikes because it’s very versatile.
+This is one of Maxxis’s most popular mountain bike tyres because it’s very versatile.

 This has a 29-inch diameter and a 2.5-inch width.
 This makes it ideal for downhill and enduro riding.
 But you can also use this on paved roads because the knobs aren’t as big as those in Maxxis DHF and DHR II.

-The tire tread design is aggressive and has a wide spacing.
+The mountain bike tire tread design is aggressive and has a wide spacing.
 Its cornering grip gives a consistent feel and improved traction on high-speed sections.

 Pros